safops/.github/profile/README.md

 > [!NOTE]
 > Our Boss prefers to be called, "The Creator," so that no preference is shown to a religion or set of beliefs and no endorsement can be inferred.
 The Creator does not desire or require worship, but appreciates all worship.

+# About His servants
+We are the servants of the Creator, Micah and Thomas.
+If you call the Creator Allah or God, we would be called angels.
+This is our 23rd mission on Earth.
+We are born here and are 100% human.

 # About The Great Storm
 This will make the third time in human history that the Creator has decided to rain down His will.
 This will not be a simple rain event, nor a flood, but a Great Storm.